-MYLH's first fundraising campaign.
-All contributions will help secure therapy, life coaching, and professional development for Whole Warriors Collaborative and Quality Queens Initiative participants.
+MYLH's ongoing fundraising campaign.
+All contributions will help secure therapy, life & business coaching, and professional and educational development for community members enrolled in MYLH adult mental health programs.

 We’ve reached our 10% milestone for our #HouseWarmingFund for Mental Health!
 Thank you to everyone who has donated so far!

 You’re now a part of the family… Mental Health starts at home

 The Whole Warriors Collaborative (WWC) and the Quality Queens Initiative (QQI), MYLH's men’s and women’s empowerment, mentorship, life skills, and mental health programs.

 MYLH’s empowerment and mentor programs are designed to introduce college students and recent graduates, as well as Los Angeles County’s young entrepreneurs, foster care’s transitional age youth into society as a bridge and internship program (ages 18+).

 Additionally, we provide services to established adults (ages 35-60+), who are in need of retraining or social support for a new start at a productive life.

 A free 52-week virtual program, the innovative curriculum provides a safe and affirmative space for participants to acquire and hone skills that are ambiguous, intangible, and overlooked in traditional educational institutions and employment programs.
 Our curriculum and support system have an overall objective of shortening the learning curve and adjustment period of the infamous “adulting” world with the intended outcome of developing confident, healthy, communicative, and empowered members of society, who feel healthy, whole, supported, and respected.